How to Grow Delphiniums

 Heavy summer storms or rain can damage the flower heads.
 The blooms become heavy with the rainwater and it is hard to stake them sufficiently to prevent the stems from snapping, especially if there are high winds.

-It is best not to leave staking too late when it can be awkward pushing stakes into the ground next to a delphinium plant, and not damage the delicate stems.
+It is best to stake early.
+Too late and it can be awkward pushing stakes into the ground next to a delphinium plant and not damage the delicate stems.
 Staking early in the growing season minimises the risk of damage to the plant.
 It is best to soft ties, and tied loosely, to avoid damaging the plant stem, and leave room for the stem to expand with further growth.
 For single flowers, run a cane or stake alongside the bloom and using a soft tie link the flower stem to the stake.

 Many Delphiniums can get very tall and some Pacific varieties, once established, can grow over 5ft /1.5m.
 This means you need tall stakes or canes to support the plants.
-Many supports are needed for Delphiniums using natural supports looks less intrusive.
+Delphiniums need many supports.
+Using natural supports looks less intrusive.
 If your garden is exposed, it may be more practical to grow the shorter varieties.
 All Delphiniums are toxic (see RHS list of toxic plants,) and it is best to cover arms and wear gloves as for some the foliage can cause skin irritation.

 There are commercial plant supports available to stake Delphiniums and other perennials, but you can also make your own using bamboo canes/or stakes and string/hoops made of prunings.